 - 1 (9 inch) pie crust

-- 2 oz chopped bacon or more to taste
+- 2 oz diced bacon or more to taste

-- 1 bag 6oz baby spinach (remove large stems for a neater look)
+- 1 (6-oz) bag baby spinach large stems removed, leaves lightly chopped if desired

 - 1 cup shredded cheese Monterey Jack, Gruyère or Cheddar are all nice